Samsung/tizen-docs/docs/application/web/guides/device/power.md

 This feature is supported in mobile and wearable applications only.

-The main features of the Power API include:
+The main features of the Power API include the following:

 - Managing power resources